Mameshiba no Taigun

 Mameshiba no Taigun (豆柴の大群), stylized as MAMESHiBA NO TAiGUN, is a Japanese alternative idol girl group formed through the reality survival show Monster Idol which featured on TBS Television's variety show Wednesday's Downtown in 2019.
 They debuted on December 19, 2019, with "Restart".
+They ceased activities as Mameshiba no Taigun in January 2024 after merging with Tonai Bousho to form Mameshiba no Taigun Tonai Bousho a.k.a.
+MonsterIdol.

+In January 2025, Mameshiba no Taigun resumed activities.

 History

+2019–2020: Formation and debut

 Mameshiba no Taigun was formed on December 18, 2019, through the final of TBS's reality survival show Monster Idol.
 While Hanae, Nao, Aika and Miyuki were contestants on the show, Hanae was also a member of WACK's trainee group Wagg.
 They released their debut single, "Restart", on December 19.
 A fifth member, Kaede, who was also a contestant on the show, was added to the group's line-up on December 25.

 On January 1, 2020, the members' stage names were revealed.
 The group's second single, "Rocket Start", and third single, "Daijōbu Sunrise", were released together on March 4.

-The band were scheduled to release their debut studio album, Start, on May 13, 2020, however it was delayed to June 10 due to the COVID-19 pandemic.
+The group were scheduled to release their debut studio album, Start, on May 13, 2020, however it was delayed to June 10 due to the COVID-19 pandemic.
 Running up to the release of the album the group released "Flash" and "Donkusa Happy" as digital singles.
 On August 5, it was announced that the group would make their major debut with the triple A side single, "AAA", under Avex Trax on October 7.
 On December 30, They became one of four recipients of the New Artist Award at the 62nd Japan Record Awards.